I'm experiencing technical issues whilst using the conversational AI. What can I do?

 I am not receiving a response / I am seeing an error message after I reply

-The 'V2' model was created by a different company to 'V1', so is worth switching to if there is an outage with V1.
+The 'V2' model was created by a different company to 'V1', so switching can help if there is an outage with V1.
+We may also switch you automatically if we detect an issue.

 If you're experiencing the issue on multiple days, please do send our support team a message so we can investigate.
 We know how frustrating it is when this issue occurs, and are hoping the AI providers improve the stability of their tech.